 He was charged in July with corruption and influence peddling related to his alleged attempt to interfere in a judicial case.

 There are also legal questions around the financing of his 2007 and 2012 campaigns which could come back to bite him.

 "If he becomes UMP president...
 Sarkozy's political agenda will be constantly pushed around by an investigation into this case or that case, by a judge summoning him for questioning," says Perrineau.

 And while his supporters are desperate for him to return to politics, the wider French population doesn't really care.

-A poll released on Tuesday by OpinionWay found that 64 percent of French people were not interested in his expected comeback announcement.
+A poll released on Tuesday by OpinionWay found that 64 percent of French people are not interested in his upcoming comeback announcement.

 - 'Can't be the same' -

-At a time of near-zero growth and record unemployment, all eyes will nevertheless be on whether Sarkozy will return as a changed man after a five-year term that saw him pull off audacious foreign policy moves but broadly fail on the economic front, particularly on jobs.
+At a time of near-zero growth and record unemployment, all eyes will nevertheless be on whether Sarkozy will come back a changed man after a five-year term that saw him pull off audacious foreign policy moves but broadly fail on the economic front, particularly on jobs.

 His "bling-bling" image also shocked the country after he celebrated his 2007 victory at a posh Paris restaurant and went straight for a holiday on his billionaire friend's yacht.

 © 2014 AFP